Accessible service design — some thoughts

 WCAG role in good services

-Even if you feel unsure where to start with the design and build of an accessible service, the principles aren't new.
-The steps should be familiar to anyone who is aware of, for example, the Web Content Accessibility Guidelines (WCAG) — or various other related principles and general rules — for exmample, Jakob Nielsen's 10 usability heuristics.
+If you feel unsure where to start with the design and build of an accessible service, the principles aren't new.
+The Web Content Accessibility Guidelines (WCAG) — which are the internationally recognised standard for building accessible digital interfaces — have documented various principles and techniques that, with some consideration, can and should be applied at a service design level.

 Be easy to find (1)